WHAT IS EDUCATIONAL THERAPY?

 MEET NAOMI, MA., LS

 Hello, there!
 My name is Naomi and I have been an educator for the past 16 years.
 I have a Masters degree in Clinical Psychology, with an emphasis in Child Development.
 I am also a Balanced Literacy Specialist trained at Columbia University, Teachers College.
+Additionally, I am a trained Educational Therapist.
 My background in both psychology and education have provided me with a unique understanding of children and adolescents.
 I am extremely passionate about helping children with learning differences, and I believe wholeheartedly in taking an eclectic approach when working with my students.
-I am currently a Learning Specialist and will be certified as an Educational Therapist very soon!
 I am a member of the Association of Educational Therapists and value being a lifelong learner in the field of Educational Therapy.

 Furthermore, I enjoy helping children with all different types of learning profiles including but not limited to ADHD, dyslexia, dysgraphia, executive skills deficits, and test anxiety just to name a few.
 I am here to be your child’s advocate and supporter.
 I will make sure to communicate with your child’s teacher and school as his or her case manager to ensure that your child’s learning needs are met.
 I look so forward to unlocking the potential in every learner!

 MEET RYLIE, I.P.
 ET

 Hello, my name is Rylie!
 I knew from a young age that I wanted to support students with learning challenges because my brother, Zachary, is on the Autism Spectrum.

 I graduated with a Bachelor of Arts degree in Communication Disorders and Sciences (Speech-Language Pathology) from Cal State University, Northridge.